 In May 2015, her book Emerging Technologies: a Primer for Librarians, co-authored with Michael P. Sauers, was published by Rowman & Littlefield.

-In March 2018, her book Library Services to Immigrants and New Americans: Celebration and Integration will be published by Libraries Unlimited/ABC-CLIO.
+In May 2018, her book Library Services to Immigrants and New Americans: Celebration and Integration was published by Libraries Unlimited/ABC-CLIO.
 The book was inspired by her article of the same title for Library Journal in 2016.

 Icons by HandDrawnGoods